 UW Seattle Access Guide for Persons with Disabilities.

 Dress requirements at the UW vary, with some departments expecting highly professional attire and other departments allowing relatively casual clothing.
-In most cases, temporary employees are expected to wear business casual attire on their first day of work; thereafter, dress should conform to departmental standards.
+Unless otherwise instructed by your staffing specialist in the appointment notification email, temporary employees are expected to wear business casual attire on their first day of work; thereafter, dress should conform to departmental standards.